Billmate/billmate-checkout-for-woocommerce/src/readme.txt

 == Changelog ==
 = 2021.11.04    - version 1.5.1 =
-* Fix           - Add control to see that the currency is synced between Billmate and WooCommerce through out the entire order.
+* Fix           - Improved control to see that the currency is synced between Billmate and WooCommerce through out the entire order.

 = 2021.10.07    - version 1.5.0 =
 * Feature       - Add setting for disabling automatic scroll to Billmate iframe in checkout on page load.